-- 50% for biofuels, bioliquids, biogas consumed in the transport sector and biomass fuels produced in installations in operation on or before 5 October 2015; - 60% for biofuels, bioliquids, biogas consumed in the transport sector and biomass fuels produced in installations starting operation from 6 October 2015 until 31 December 2020; - 65% for biofuels, bioliquids, biogas consumed in the transport sector and biomass fuels produced in installations starting operation from 1 January 2021; - 70 % for electricity, heating and cooling production from biomass fuels used in installations starting operation from 1 January 2021 until 31 December 2025, and 80 % for installations starting operation from 1 January 2026; - 70 % from 1 January 2021 from using renewable liquid and gaseous transport fuels of nonbiological origin.
+- 50% for biofuels, bioliquids, biogas consumed in the transport sector and biomass fuels produced in installations in operation on or before 5 October 2015; - 60% for biofuels, bioliquids, biogas consumed in the transport sector and biomass fuels produced in installations starting operation from 6 October 2015 until 31 December 2020; - 65% for biofuels, bioliquids, biogas consumed in the transport sector and biomass fuels produced in installations starting operation from 1 January 2021; - for electricity, heating and cooling production from biomass fuels used in installations that started operating after 20 November 2023, at least 80%; - for electricity, heating and cooling production from biomass fuels used in installations with a total rated thermal input equal to or exceeding 10 MW that started operating between 1 January 2021 and 20 November 2023, at least 70% until 31 December 2029, and at least 80% from 1 January 2030; - for electricity, heating and cooling production from gaseous biomass fuels used in installations with a total rated thermal input equal to or lower than 10 MW that started operating between 1 January 2021 and 20 November 2023, at least 70% before they have been operating for 15 years, and at least 80 % after they have been in operation for 15 years; - for electricity, heating and cooling production from biomass fuels used in installations with a total rated thermal input equal to or exceeding 10 MW that started operating before 1 January 2021, at least 80% after they have been operating for 15 years, at the earliest from 1 January 2026 and at the latest from 31 December 2029; - for electricity, heating and cooling production from gaseous biomass fuels used in installations with a total rated thermal input equal to or lower than 10 MW that started operating before 1 January 2021, at least 80% after they have been operating for 15 years and at the earliest from 1 January 2026. - 70 % from 1 January 2021 from using renewable liquid and gaseous transport fuels of nonbiological origin.

-At this time it is not possible to calculate GHG emissions for fuels produced from "liquid or solid or gaseous waste streams of non-renewable origin" (as the relevant delegated act has not yet been finalised).
+At this time, it is not possible to calculate GHG emissions for fuels produced from "liquid or solid or gaseous waste streams of non-renewable origin" (as the relevant delegated act has not yet been finalised).